 It depends on many factors, and is a personal decision.
 It’s still a relatively new cryptocurrency, and all cryptocurrency investment involves risk.
-That said, the more blockchains that connect to the Cosmos network, the more valuable ATOM coin could become, in theory.
-However, such growth could take a long time, so investors may need to prepare to HODL.
+That said, the more blockchains that connect to the Cosmos network, the more valuable ATOM coin may become, in theory.

 Cosmos Crypto is a protocol that aims to integrate multiple blockchains, allowing holders of different cryptocurrencies more options for using their crypto.
 The ATOM coin is the cryptocurrency that powers the Cosmos network.

 If you’d prefer to invest in ATOM without opening an account on an exchange, you can open a crypto trading account on the SoFi Invest platform.
 It allows you to build your own portfolio including 30 different types of crypto, as well as stocks and exchange-traded funds.

 Photo credit: iStock/Drazen_

 The information provided is not meant to provide investment or financial advice.
 Also, past performance is no guarantee of future results.

 Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.